contribsys/faktory_example.js/README.md

 node ./fworker.js
 ```

+## Exploring

+While all three tabs are busy, go to [http://localhost7420](http://localhost7420) and check out the Faktory Web UI.
+Poke around each tab, you might not see much initially.

+If you stop the fworker.js process with Ctrl-C, you'll see jobs accumulate in the `default` queue in the Queues tab.
+If you go back to the Home tab and start the worker again, you'll see a spike of activity on the Dashboard graph as the worker processes all of the accumulated jobs almost immediately.

 ## Dependencies

-Faktory itself has very few dependencies but this example assumes you
-have a modern Node runtime installed.
+Faktory itself has no dependencies but this example assumes you have a modern Node runtime installed.
 Run one of:

 ```
 brew install node